 In April 2020 we applied for and received a loan of approximately \$1.6 million under a program established under a recent congressionally approved program which is administered by the U.S. Small Business Administration.
-In 2021 we applied for and received \$1,748,414 in new loans (including \$78,485 received in April 2021) under a similar government program administered by the U.S. Small Business Administration.
-In addition, between the government loans, the potential forgiveness of the government loans, cash on hand and our current expectations of incoming revenues, we believe we have sufficient resources to continue operating for at least the next 12 months.
-However, as we cannot predict at this time when quarantines, curfews, stay in place orders, and closures of non-essential businesses will end and general economic activity will resume, we cannot predict when our business will return to its pre-pandemic norms and the amount of economic stress we would experience.
+In 2021 we applied for and received \$1,748,414 in new loans under a similar government program administered by the U.S. Small Business Administration.
+In addition, between the government loans, the potential forgiveness of the remaining government loans, cash on hand, access to outside capital, and our current expectations of incoming revenues, we believe we have sufficient resources to continue operating for at least the next 12 months.
+However, inasmuch as we cannot predict the timing of quarantines, curfews, stay in place orders, and closures of non-essential businesses and the effect of the pandemic on general economic activities, we cannot predict the trajectory of the pandemic and the amount of economic stress we could experience if the pandemic were to worsen in the United States and worldwide.
 While we intend to continue to focus on executing on our strategic growth plans, given the current economic conditions, we are not able to determine the exact timeframe in 2021, if at all, that we can then again consider fully implementing portions of the plans described below.